 Included: Monitor, stand, D-Sub Cable, Audio cable, power cable.

-The 24S7 is on first sight a fairly ordinary looking monitor.
+The 24S7 is a fairly ordinary looking monitor.
 Grey plastic build and very little styling that isn’t necessary but it’s got some hidden plusses.
-The first is is a stand that’s far more adjustable than most at it’s price range having a decent tilt, the ability to go into portrait and feeling generally very stable.
-It’s smaller and lighter than you’d expect considering the 24 inch screen real estate and manages this with very small bezels.
+The first is is a stand that’s far more adjustable than most at its price range having a decent tilt, the ability to go into portrait and feeling generally very stable.
+It’s smaller and lighter than you’d expect considering the 24-inch screen real estate and manages this with very small bezels.

 Controls are conventional buttons on the bottom right of the screen and are clearly labelled and simple to use.
 Note that the soft blue and Easyread options are not turned on by default – as the screens biggest selling points you should be investigating the settings immediately.